defenseunicorns-partnerships/wfapi/README.md

 - Docker
 - Docker Compose (probably already installed with Docker)
 - [UDS CLI](https://github.com/defenseunicorns/uds-cli)
+- Golang

+### oapi-codegen Usage
+This project uses the [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) tool to generate server code based on the OpenAPI specification file.
+The generated code has the extension `.gen.go` and should not be modified manually.

 ### OpenAPI Studio
 Since this is an API-FIRST project, we edit the OpenAPI specification file before we make code changes.
 You can edit the OpenAPI Specification file however you want, as long as it stays compatible with the OpenAPI 3.0.2 specification and is editable in the OpenAPI Studio: